-- Oneida Solar: Residents of Oneida sued the city in August 2015 over a proposed 2.8-MW solar farm that would be built on 13 acres of city-owned land.
+- Dryden Solar: Willow Glen Cemetery brought a lawsuit against the town of Dryden challenging the procedure that Dryden town officials followed in their assessment of a solar array proposed next to the cemetery.
+In 2017 a New York Supreme Court dismissed this petition, and the project was successfully completed.181 - Oneida Solar: Residents of Oneida sued the city in August 2015 over a proposed 2.8-MW solar farm that would be built on 13 acres of city-owned land.
 They challenged the process the city followed in approving the power agreement for the project, and argued that they were not adequately informed about plans to use the land.
-A Madison County judge rejected the petition as untimely.169 - Richfield Wind: Neighbors who said they would be negatively affected by a 18.4-MW wind farm in Ridgefield sued the planning board in 2015 for approving the project.
-A State Supreme Court ruled for the plaintiffs, but an appellate judge reversed the decision.170 - Orangeville wind: An organization called Clear Skies Over Orangeville brought two lawsuits against the town of Orangeville regarding wind farms in the area.
+A Madison County judge rejected the petition as untimely.182 - Richfield Wind: Neighbors who said they would be negatively affected by a 18.4-MW wind farm in Ridgefield sued the planning board in 2015 for approving the project.
+A State Supreme Court ruled for the plaintiffs, but an appellate judge reversed the decision.183 - Orangeville wind: An organization called Clear Skies Over Orangeville brought two lawsuits against the town of Orangeville regarding wind farms in the area.
 The first claimed several town board members had signed contracts with a project developer and the second suit claimed the project would violate the town's noise ordinance.
-A New York State Supreme Court judge dismissed both cases in 2018.171 - Cape Vincent Wind Project: This British Petroleum project, begun in 2005, had stalled due to local opposition, but was restarted under the state permitting process.
+A New York State Supreme Court judge dismissed both cases in 2018.184 - Cape Vincent Wind Project: This British Petroleum project, begun in 2005, had stalled due to local opposition, but was restarted under the state permitting process.
 Opposition was primarily voiced by summer residents.
-Ultimately the project was abandoned due to BP's changing economic priorities.172 - Flint Mine Solar: A 100-MW solar project proposed for Coxsackie and Athens, in Greene County, is opposed by the Town of Coxsackie despite support by local residents.
-In 2019 Coxsackie passed an ordinance that would block the project (discussed on p.
-39),
+Ultimately the project was abandoned due to BP's changing economic priorities.185

-168 Matter of Willow Glen Cemetary Ass'n v.
+181 Matter of Willow Glen Cemetary Ass'n v.
 Dryden Town Bd., 2017 NY Slip Op 32676(U), EF2017-0208 (Oct.
 27, 2017).

-169 John Brewer, Judge Dismisses Oneida City Solar Farm Lawsuit, THE ONEIDA DISPATCH, Apr.
+182 John Brewer, Judge Dismisses Oneida City Solar Farm Lawsuit, THE ONEIDA DISPATCH, Apr.
 27, 2016.

-170 Joe Mahoney, Appeals court puts Richfield wind farm back on track, THE DAILY STAR, May 22, 2015.
+183 Joe Mahoney, Appeals court puts Richfield wind farm back on track, THE DAILY STAR, May 22, 2015.

-171 Tim Fenster, In the shadow of giants: Some say noise, vibrations from Orangeville Wind Farm are unbearable, LOCKPORT JOURNAL, Feb.
+184 Tim Fenster, In the shadow of giants: Some say noise, vibrations from Orangeville Wind Farm are unbearable, LOCKPORT JOURNAL, Feb.
 12, 2018.

-172 Marcus Wolf, Opponents applaud withdrawal, backers lament, WATERTOWN DAILY TIMES, Feb.
+185 Marcus Wolf, Opponents applaud withdrawal, backers lament, WATERTOWN DAILY TIMES, Feb.
 12, 2019.